 In case you would disagree with this position, you are entitled, in accordance with Article 7(2) of Regulation (EC) No 1049/2001, to submit a confirmatory application requesting the Commission to review this position.

-Such a confirmatory application should be addressed within 15 working days upon receipt of this letter to the Secretary-General of the Commission, at the following address:
+Such a confirmatory application should be addressed to the Secretariat-General of the Commission within 15 working days upon receipt of this letter.
+You can submit it in one of the following ways: